We often get asked if Littledata works with certain reporting tools that are popular among merchants.

 Zaius is an ecommerce CRM, allowing you to personalise and automate marketing based on customer interactions.
 As such, it needs its own event data capture, and can’t integrate with Littledata reporting.

-Note: Have you built custom reports using Littledata?
+Note: Have you built custom reports using Littledata tracking?
 We’d love to hear about it.
 Give us a shout and let us know.